 We’d all love a fairy godmother to grant us free cash for our down payment (me included).
 Unfortunately, Landed is not in the fairy godmother business for one major reason: unlike this mythical benefactor who can grant infinite magic wishes, Landed’s pot of down payment dollars is finite.
 If Landed were to give out free money, we’d be able to help a few homebuyers, but eventually our pool of money would run dry.
 We don’t want to give away money until it’s gone; we want to create a process by which money generates more and more possibilities.
 We want ALL educators, now and in the future, to be able to access homes in the communities where they work, and that mission requires a sustainable market solution.

 That’s why Landed is designed so that today’s homebuyers can be tomorrow’s homebuyers’ fairy godmothers.
-By working with Landed, homebuyers agree to share some of the profit on their home with the Landed Fund in the future.
-Money returned to the Landed Fund is then recycled to help a new educator purchase their home (see point #3 for more on this model).
+By working with Landed, homebuyers agree to share some of the profit on their home with Landed's investment fund in the future.
+Money returned to that fund is then recycled to help a new educator purchase their home (see point #3 for more on this model).
 Each homebuyer who uses Landed today will help to create a bigger pot of down payment funds for future educators to buy their homes.

 So no, Landed is not your fairy godmother.
 But by working with Landed, homebuyers have the opportunity pay it forward and help build a virtuous and renewable cycle of homeownership that will span generations.